AppFair/appfair.github.io/index.md

 ### How is the App Fair free?

 The fair-ground system is designed for public forks of an open-source base repository.
-These public forked repositories can use free GitHub actions minutes and downloadable artifacts for the build, release, and `fairseal` validation phases.
+These public forked repositories can use free GitHub actions minutes and downloadable artifacts for the build, release, and `fairseal` validation stages.
 This Swift Package and Xcode cloud based build system allows a user to create and update their app without any paid subscription to any developer services.
 It even technically allows for writing and updating an app without having a macOS installation at all since the online GitHub editor or a plain text editor can be used to modify the app's source code and configuration.